Radiation Therapy for Lung Cancer

 The Cancer Institute’s Dr. John Langenfeld explains the benefits of lung cancer screening in this WOR radio interview.
 Click here to listen

 Radiation therapy is precisely directed high-energy beams that can kill cancer cells.
-Proper dosing of the radiation requires the expertise of highly trained radiation oncologists, physicists, and dosimetrists such as those available at the Lung Cancer/Thoracic Oncology Program at Rutgers Cancer Institute of New Jersey.
+Proper dosing of the radiation requires the expertise of highly trained radiation oncologists, physicists, and dosimetrists such as those available at the Lung Cancer/Thoracic Oncology Program at Rutgers Cancer Institute.

 Physicians at the Cancer Institute utilize a variety of sophisticated modalities, which includes 3D conformal radiation therapy, intensity modulated radiation therapy (IMRT), and stereotactic body radiation therapy (SBRT) to deliver the safest and most effective therapy available.